iriscanavan/CS110/lab02/README.md

   for a cookout with any number of people as well as the number of leftovers.
 - Calculator to find the customer's total for the fruit they are going to buy.
-  Calculate their change and return it with five, one, quarter, dime, nickel and penny dollar bils.
+  Calculate their change and return it with five, one, quarter, dime, nickel and penny dollar bills.

 ## Author